prideout/layout-viewer/README.md

 1. Allocate a `Vec<RenderLayer>` where each RenderLayer will hold a map from `CellRefId` to a `geo::Polygon`.
-2. Topological sort of `DagNode`.
-3. Starting at the top cell, traverse downstream and update a 3x3 matrix stored in each DagNode, where the top cell has the identity matrix.
+2. Starting at the root, traverse down and update the 3x3 transforms stored in each TreeItem, where the root has the identity matrix.
 Populate the RenderLayer with the polygons of the cell.
 Also expand a global AABB.
-4. To render SVG, go through the layers and emit a flat list of paths.
+3. To render SVG, go through the layers and emit a flat list of paths.
    Each layer should be an SVG `<g>` with 50% opacity.
+4. To create WebGL triangles, call `earcut_triangles_raw` on the polygons.

+Might want to use [https://docs.rs/crate/bvh](https://docs.rs/crate/bvh) for accelerated picking.

 ## Sanity checks